jpgoreczky/weather-app/README.md

+# Weather App

-# weather app with OpenWeatherMap API
+This was made with OpenWeatherMap API.